 In his concluding remarks, Ambassador Koro Bessho stated:

 “Music is a powerful universal language.
 Music evokes strong emotions.
 Music brings people together even amidst great disagreements.
 Through each of its performances, the Tarumi Violin Children’s Foundation For The Arts strives to convey these messages of unity and acceptance to make the world a better place to live.”

-“For its work in spreading these positive messages internationally, the Tarumi Violin Children’s Foundation for the Arts” he stated, “has been recognized and awarded numerous times.
+“For its work in spreading these positive messages internationally, the Tarumi Violin Children’s Foundation for the Arts” he stated, “has been recognized and awarded numerous times with some different review awards as the seal of excellence or others.
 Tonight, I am honored to add the Commendation of the Foreign Minister of Japan to that list.
 Congratulations to Ms. Tarumi and to the Tarumi Violin Children’s Foundation for the Arts.”

 Upon accepting the Certificate of Commendation, Yukako Tarumi made the following statement: